jamaier/Pizza-Parlor/README.md

 * _Clone this repo to your local machine_
 * _Navigate to the top level of the file_
 * _Open index.html in your browser window_
+* _Use this link to view on pages https://jamaier.github.io/Pizza-Parlor/_

 ## Known Bugs